 Although primarily a photographer, Kganye’s photography often incorporates her interest in sculpture and performance.
 Over the past seven years she has participated in photography masterclasses and group exhibitions locally and internationally.
 Kganye was the recipient of the Tierney Fellowship Award in 2012, leading to her exhibition Ke Lefa Laka.
 She created an animation from the series, which was launched on Mandela Day 2014 in Scotland, entitled Pied Piper’s Voyage.
 Kganye was then selected as the Featured Artist for the 17th Business and Arts South Africa Awards in 2014.
 She was also awarded the Jury Prize at the Bamako Encounters Biennale of African Photography in 2015 and the recipient of the CAP Prize 2016 in Basel.
 Kganye recently received the coveted award for the Sasol New Signatures Competition 2017, leading to a solo show in 2018.
 Kganye’s work forms part of several private and public collections, most notably the Carnegie Museum of Art in Pennsylvania and the Walther Collection in Ulm.

-Art on our Mind will continue running Wikipedia workshops this year.
-We aim to broaden the number of Wikipedia entries presenting women-of-colour artists from different elds of creative and cultural production.
+Art on our Mind received a Wikimedia Foundation Rapid Grant from July 2019 to June 2020, which will help facilitate our meetings.
+We aim to broaden the number of Wikipedia entries presenting women-of-colour artists from different fields of creative and cultural production.

 The workshops will train skills for beginners, so everyone is welcome.
 Each workshop will be facilitated by experienced Wikipedia editors or representatives of Wikimedia South Africa.
 For those who are interested and can’t join the meetings, or are inter- ested to participate online, online tutorials will be made available.

-The workshops aim to enable participants to upload new articles or to expand on existing entries.
+The workshops will enable participants to create and upload new articles or to expand on existing entries.
 Please bring your laptop and identify an artist or group whose entry you want to create or expand (individually or in group work).
 We will work online, editing and creating entries in your sandbox.

 Shelley Barry was born and raised in the Eastern Cape, South Africa, and completed graduate studies in English and Drama at the University of Cape Town and University of the Western Cape.
 She has worked extensively as a disability rights activist, following a shooting in the Cape taxi wars of 1996 that resulted in her being a wheelchair user.
 She has held positions as Media Manager in the Office on the Status of Disabled Persons in the Presidency and as the National Parliamentary Policy Co-ordinator for Disabled People South Africa.
 During this time, she co-ordinated Nelson Mandela’s guard of honour for his State of Nation address in 1997.
 Shelley was awarded Ford Foundation scholarship and graduated with an MFA in Film at Temple University in Philadelphia in 2006.
 She was a Carnegie scholar at Wits University from 2007-2008 and taught documentary at Big Fish School of Digital Filmmakingand at UWC where she pioneered filmmaking in the Women’s and Gender studies department.
 Shelley held positions in the FPB South Africa, Mediaworks and currently serves on the board of Street Stories Films.
 She is associated with Gun Free South Africa and gave a testimony towards ending gun violence at the United Nations in 2006.